bradleypallen/shroom/README.md

 ## Approach

-Given a datapoint from the validation data, we prompt a large language model to determine whether the input ("hyp") of the datapoint as exhibiting hallucination, arguing from the perspective of a task-specific persona.
-We perform temperature sampling and then assign a final classification by majority vote across multiple invocations of the model, and provide a estimated probability for the datapoint exhibiting hallucination.
+Given a datapoint from the validation data, we prompt a large language model to determine whether the input ("hyp") of the datapoint exhibits hallucination, arguing from the perspective of a task-specific persona.
+We perform temperature sampling and then assign a final classification by majority vote across multiple invocations of the model to compute a estimated probability that the datapoint exhibits hallucination.

 ### Validation runs (in ```prod``` directory)